CubeRikkert/4-in-a-row-server/README.md

-# Tic Tac Toe Server
+# 4 in a Row Server

-This is a server for playing a multiplayer Tic Tac Toe game.
+This is a server for playing a multiplayer 4 in a Row game.
+It uses Typescript, Koa, routing-controllers and TypeORM.
+The backend exposes a REST API but also sends messages over websockets using SocketIO.

 It has these endpoints: